consistence/consistence/docs/Enum/enums.md

 Ignored constant values
 -----------------------

-By default, values are read from constants defined on the enum class as shown in the `CardColor` and `CardSuit` examples above.
+By default, values are read from public constants defined on the enum class as shown in the `CardColor` and `CardSuit` examples above.

-If you want to exclude some constants from being values (for example because they are needed for implementation of methods), you only need to list them in `getIgnoredConstantNames`:
+If you define a constant as private or protected, they will not be available as values:

 ```php
 <?php